ABRAHAM LINCOLN: NATIONAL SAVIOUR

 A Bicentennial Note of Thanks

-It may seem strange that any men should
+It may seem strange that any men should dare

-men’s faces; but let us judge not that we not be judged.
+faces; but let us judge not that we not be judged.

--Abraham Lincoln, 2nd
+-Abraham Lincoln, 2nd Inaugural

-Many of us grew up with a mythical view of Lincoln
+Many of us grew up with a mythical view of Lincoln as a

-behalf of the nation, and give fodder to the cynic and the prideful ingrate.
+nation, and give fodder to the cynic and the prideful ingrate.

-It’s strange, in a way, the Christ-like
+It’s strange, in a way, the Christ-like quality of the man

-quality of the man who in his early years said he did not believe in
+who in his early years said he did not believe in Christ.
+And ironic were those surprising

 happenstances that seem to suggest divine involvement.
 The way the dark clouds parted on his 2nd